kesslerio/vibe-check-mcp/README.md

 **Ever spend weeks building something, only to discover there was a simple API call for that?**

 You're not alone.
-Vibe Check MCP is specifically designed for **vibe coders** - people who love AI coding tools but need a sanity check to avoid the overengineering traps that AI often creates.
+Vibe Check is specifically designed for **vibe coders** - people who love AI coding tools but need a sanity check to avoid the overengineering traps that AI often creates.

 ### **If These Sound Familiar:**

-🔥 **"I'm 80% done but keep hitting new errors that set me back for days"**
-🔥 **"After a few weeks, the cracks start to show and I get frustrated"**
+🔥 **"I spent $417 using Claude to build a word game, only to discover my AI-generated code had no server-side validation - it got DDOS'd with the entire Bee Movie script"**
 🔥 **"LLM coded an entire iOS app database in a CSV file instead of Core Data - I had no idea!"**
-🔥 **"Each AI fix creates new problems somewhere else"**
+🔥 **"Just plug the error back into ChatGPT until the code it generates oscillates between two error states forever"** 🔥 **"People are already losing touch with what the code they are writing is actually doing.
+AI can help get code out the door faster, but when it breaks it can be a lot harder to debug and fix"**

 ### **You're Our Target User If You:**